grafana/mimir/docs/configuration/arguments.md

    When enabled, the query-frontend requires a schema config to determine how/when to shard queries, either from a file or from flags (i.e. by the `-schema-config-file` CLI flag).
 This is the same schema config the queriers consume.
    It's also advised to increase downstream concurrency controls as well to account for more queries of smaller sizes:

+  When enabled, the query-frontend requires a schema config to determine how/when to shard queries, either from a file or from flags (i.e. by the `-schema-config-file` CLI flag).
+This is the same schema config the queriers consume.
+  It's also advised to increase downstream concurrency controls as well to account for more queries of smaller sizes:

   - `querier.max-outstanding-requests-per-tenant`
   - `querier.max-query-parallelism`
   - `querier.max-concurrent`
   - `server.grpc-max-concurrent-streams` (for both query-frontends and queriers)

   Furthermore, both querier and query-frontend components require the `querier.query-ingesters-within` parameter to know when to start sharding requests (ingester queries are not sharded).
 It's recommended to align this with `ingester.max-chunk-age`.

   Instrumentation (traces) also scale with the number of sharded queries and it's suggested to account for increased throughput there as well (for instance via `JAEGER_REPORTER_MAX_QUEUE_SIZE`).

 - `-querier.align-querier-with-step`

   If set to true, will cause the query frontend to mutate incoming queries and align their start and end parameters to the step parameter of the query.
 This improves the cacheability of the query results.

 - `-querier.split-queries-by-day`

   If set to true, will cause the query frontend to split multi-day queries into multiple single-day queries and execute them in parallel.

 - `-querier.cache-results`

   If set to true, will cause the querier to cache query results.
 The cache will be used to answer future, overlapping queries.
 The query frontend calculates extra queries required to fill gaps in the cache.

 - `-frontend.max-cache-freshness`

   When caching query results, it is desirable to prevent the caching of very recent results that might still be in flux.
 Use this parameter to configure the age of results that should be excluded.

 - `-frontend.memcached.{hostname, service, timeout}`

   Use these flags to specify the location and timeout of the memcached cluster used to cache query results.

 - `-frontend.redis.{endpoint, timeout}`

   Use these flags to specify the location and timeout of the Redis service used to cache query results.

 ## Distributor

 - `-distributor.shard-by-all-labels`

   In the original Cortex design, samples were sharded amongst distributors by the combination of (userid, metric name).
 Sharding by metric name was designed to reduce the number of ingesters you need to hit on the read path; the downside was that you could hotspot the write path.

   In hindsight, this seems like the wrong choice: we do many orders of magnitude more writes than reads, and ingester reads are in-memory and cheap.
 It seems the right thing to do is to use all the labels to shard, improving load balancing and support for very high cardinality metrics.

   Set this flag to `true` for the new behaviour.

   Important to note is that when setting this flag to `true`, it has to be set on both the distributor and the querier (called `-distributor.shard-by-all-labels` on Querier as well).
 If the flag is only set on the distributor and not on the querier, you will get incomplete query results because not all ingesters are queried.

   **Upgrade notes**: As this flag also makes all queries always read from all ingesters, the upgrade path is pretty trivial; just enable the flag.
 When you do enable it, you'll see a spike in the number of active series as the writes are "reshuffled" amongst the ingesters, but over the next stale period all the old series will be flushed, and you should end up with much better load balancing.
 With this flag enabled in the queriers, reads will always catch all the data from all ingesters.

 - `-distributor.extra-query-delay`
   This is used by a component with an embedded distributor (Querier and Ruler) to control how long to wait until sending more than the minimum amount of queries needed for a successful response.

 - `distributor.ha-tracker.enable-for-all-users`
   Flag to enable, for all users, handling of samples with external labels identifying replicas in an HA Prometheus setup.
 This defaults to false, and is technically defined in the Distributor limits.

 - `distributor.ha-tracker.enable`
   Enable the distributors HA tracker so that it can accept samples from Prometheus HA replicas gracefully (requires labels).
 Global (for distributors), this ensures that the necessary internal data structures for the HA handling are created.
 The option `enable-for-all-users` is still needed to enable ingestion of HA samples for all users.

 - `distributor.drop-label`
   This flag can be used to specify label names that to drop during sample ingestion within the distributor and can be repeated in order to drop multiple labels.

 ### Ring/HA Tracker Store

 The KVStore client is used by both the Ring and HA Tracker (HA Tracker doesn't support memberlist as KV store).

 - `{ring,distributor.ha-tracker}.prefix`
   The prefix for the keys in the store.
 Should end with a /.
 For example with a prefix of foo/, the key bar would be stored under foo/bar.
 - `{ring,distributor.ha-tracker}.store`
   Backend storage to use for the HA Tracker (consul, etcd, inmemory, multi).
 - `{ring,distributor.ring}.store`
   Backend storage to use for the Ring (consul, etcd, inmemory, memberlist, multi).

 #### Consul